Kennedy Wild Bird Food Guide To The House Sparrow

 The house sparrow has a distinctive chirp, that is high pitched and comes in short bursts.
 It is a song that you may be familiar with day-today, but you may be unaware of which bird it belongs to!

-Where can you spot a house sparrow?
+Where can you spot them?

 They are one of the UK’s most common wild bird, but they can also be found in many other countries around the world, including the United States and Argentina!